 Through 2010, the similarity scores method showed the most similar players through age 27 as Frank Robinson and Hank Aaron, with Ken Griffey, Jr. a close third.
-Pegged as a player to watch from the time he reached the major leagues, he was on a Hall of Fame-bound track from that point, although there were concerns at one timet that a failure to keep his drinking problems under control could prevent Cabrera from having a fully productive career.
+Pegged as a player to watch from the time he reached the major leagues, he was on a Hall of Fame-bound track from the start of his career, although there were concerns at one time that a failure to keep his drinking problems under control could prevent Cabrera from having a fully productive career.
 However, he defeated those demons and took another step forward, making him one of the players that define excellence in the game.

 Notable Achievements

 - 9-time All-Star (2004-2007 & 2010-2014)

 - 2-time AL MVP (2012 & 2013)